yunszhang/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

       2.0 (JARM) (2018-10-17)

-This SDK is provided under the terms of the Apache 2.0 licence.
+This SDK is provided under the terms of the Apache 2.0 license.

 Questions or comments?
 Email support@connect2id.com

-2020-11-08